Mpox control guideline

 Specimen collection and handling

-General advice relating to specimen collection and handling is outlined in the Public Health Laboratory Network Guidance on Monkeypox patient referral, specimen collection and test requesting for general practitioners and sexual health physicians.
+General advice on specimen collection and handling is outlined in the Public Health Laboratory Network Guidance on Monkeypox patient referral, specimen collection and test requesting for general practitioners and sexual health physicians.

-Lesion material should be collected from people with suspected mpox who have an active lesion, rash or proctitis.
-Acceptable sample types include lesion fluid, lesion tissue, lesion crust or skin biopsy or anorectal swab.
-It is advisable to collect samples from more than one lesion where possible, however excessive sample collection should be discouraged to minimise risk to healthcare workers or laboratory personnel.
+It is advisable to collect samples from more than one lesion where possible.
+However, excessive sample collection should be discouraged to minimise the risk to healthcare workers or laboratory personnel.

 NSW specific mpox guidance